 Hannah Helmke (born in 1988) has a Bachelor of Science in Psychology and a Bachelor of Arts in International Business.
 Her focus on economic activity in a world affected by climate change was the result of combining both disciplines.
 For four years, Hannah has been pursuing her conviction that the top-down approach to emissions targets management is correct.
 She has gained valuable experience working for Daimler AG and for the Deutsche Post DHL Group.
 She most recently worked for IT service provider BridgingIT GmbH where she explored the potentials of digitalisation for reaching sustainability targets and gained project management experience introducing science-based targets as reporting instruments.
 She has published articles on the greater context of science-based targets and thoroughly enjoys giving lectures on her area of expertise.

 Hannah is a daringly honest and solutions-oriented partner committed to the integrity of her convictions.
-Although she sees facts as the greatest enemy to truth, she does not easily tolerate obvious illogic.
+She does not easily tolerate obvious illogic.
 Her deep respect for the blue planet is fed by her fascination with the natural world.
 She never wants to lose her ability to observe.

 Sebastian worked with the Society for International Cooperation and the OECD in South Africa on tactics for preventing tax evasion in African countries.

 Sebastian’s standards for better and more just business practices, the confidence with which he plans and implements his creative ideas, and his tireless discipline form part of the core values and character of right.